reflectoring/reflectoring.github.io/_posts/book-reviews/2019-11-13-book-review-clean-code.md

 * functions should be short
 * functions should not mix levels of abstraction
 * a way to hide big switch statements is to hide them in a factory and use polymorphism to implement behavior that depends on the switch value
-* functions should have a s few parameters as possible - understandability suffers with each added parameter
+* functions should have as few parameters as possible - understandability suffers with each added parameter
 * functions should not have side effects
 * functions should not need a double-take to understand
 * functions should avoid output parameters